Barre Certification Cost: Complete Breakdown by Provider (2026)

 Ask specifically: Is there a public-facing registry or verification page?
 Can anyone check credential status, or only the credential holder?

 IBBFA answer: Yes — public verification is available at ibbfa.org/verify.
-Anyone (employers, studios, clients) can confirm an instructor's credential status, tier, specializations, and active standing.
+Anyone (employers, studios, clients) can confirm an instructor's credential status, tier, specializations, and Active or Lapsed standing — without contacting IBBFA.
+More on Active vs Lapsed credentials and what employers actually verify →

 Question 4: How many curriculum hours does the program include?